Skip to Content

 The glass mugs let you see the beautiful bright colours of the tees: a bright yellow turmeric tea, an orange chaga tea, and a deep red cranberry apple tea

-If picking apples and cooking with apples isn’t for you, maybe cider tasting is.
+If picking apples and cooking with apples isn’t for you, maybe a cider tasting is.

-You have to do at least one apple themed activity every fall in Montreal.
+I mean, you have to do at least one apple themed activity every fall in Montreal, and this is at least indoors.

-Check out some of the other cideries offering tastings in the Monteregie region.
+But you can also check out some of the other cider tastings in the Monteregie region.

-If you didn’t already know, hockey is sort of a big deal in Montreal.
-We rout for the Habs (Montreal Canadiens).
+If you didn’t already know, hockey is sort of a big deal in Montreal, we root for the Habs (Montreal Canadiens).

-So why not just stay home and watch the game, or buy tickets to see it in person!
+So why not just stay home and watch the game, or see if they’re playing a home game and go watch it live!

 a montreal habs hockey game higher up in the stadium but still in the reds.
 The stands are filled all the way around the rink.
 It's a home game, there's the Habs logo in the middle of the rink (a C engulfing an H).
 In the stands in front of the rink is the Habs mascot: youppi, a strange furry orange mythical creature wearing a habs jersey and baseball cap.